kempsteven/vue-html2pdf/README.md

 ## Show your support

 Give a ⭐️ if this project helped you!
-I get motivated if I get a start.
+I get motivated if I get a star.

 It's basically just like the stars we get when we were in preschool but for grown ups lol.